Abod1960/Paper-Chrome/README.md

 ➰ If you are using Ueli here is a theme for Ueli: [Paper-Ueli](https://github.com/Abod1960/Paper-Ueli).

+▶ And I made a Paper theme for YouTube, here it is: [Paper-YT-Theme](https://github.com/Abod1960/Paper-YT-Theme).

 ## 🌟 Show your support

 Give a ⭐️ if you like this project!<br>